 I’m in favor of nuclear power anyway.
 It’s clean, safe, and allows us to become independent of oil- and gas-exporting dictators.

 I don’t know when we decided we could live with the certainty of eight million fossil-fuel deaths per year, but not with the risk of a nuclear accident, the worst of which — Chernobyl — killed at most 4,000 people.
-But I’m happy to save the debate about whether or not to build more nuclear power plants for another day.
+But I’m happy to save the debate about whether or not to build more nuclear plants for another day.

 Habeck said German gas reserves are filled to 58 percent, and he’s not on track to meet his 90-percent target for December.

 Before the war, Germany got between 10 and 15 percent of its electricity, and a quarter of its total energy (including heating), from burning gas.
 It has almost no domestic production.
 Germany is the world’s largest importer of natural gas by volume.
 55 percent of German gas is imported from Russia.
 Norway, with 30 percent, is the second supplier.

 Russia has more than halved gas supplies through the underwater Nord Stream pipeline in recent weeks, blaming maintenance.
 It has also cut off or reduced deliveries to Denmark, Poland and the Netherlands, which normally reexport gas to Germany.